 - Median Annual Salary: $50,274

-- Resource Teacher: These educators teach students with physical disabilities and learning difficulties.
+- These educators teach students with physical disabilities and learning difficulties.
 They maintain educational classroom resources, help teachers implement differentiated curricula, deliver instructional programs, assess student progress, and track assessment data.
-They may specialize in working with a particular age group.
+They may specialize in working with an age group.
 Resource teachers usually have an advanced education degree.

 - Median Annual Salary: $48,253

-- Training and Development Specialist: These specialists help organizations train employees.
+- These specialists help organizations train employees.
 They assess training needs, develop and select course materials, deliver instructional programs, and evaluate training effectiveness.
 They may also perform administrative tasks related to program budgeting, scheduling, and enrollment.
 Many employers prefer training and development specialists with backgrounds in education.

 - Median Annual Salary: $60,360